3.7 | 53 Votes

 An IGS file is a graphics file saved in a 2D/3D vector format based on the Initial Graphics Exchange Specification (IGES), a standard ASCII text-based format.
 It stores wireframe models, surface or solid object representations, circuit diagrams, and other objects.
 Many CAD applications save and export vector data as IGS files.

 IGES is a standard for transferring three-dimensional models between CAD programs.
 You will most likely encounter an IGS file only if you work with CAD software in a field that involves manufacturing, such as the automotive or aerospace industries.

-You can open IGS files with various desktop CAD programs, which includes Autodesk Fusion 360, Dassault Systemes CATIA, Nemetschek VectorWorks, and CADEX CAD Exchanger.
-You can also open and view IGS files with online viewers by uploading them to a program online, such as CADEX CAD Exchanger Cloud or ShareCAD.org.
+You can open IGS files with various desktop CAD programs, such as Autodesk Fusion 360 (Windows), Dassault Systemes CATIA (multiplatform), Nemetschek VectorWorks (multiplatform), and CADEX CAD Exchanger (macOS).
+You can also open and view IGS files with online viewers by uploading them to CADEX CAD Exchanger Cloud or ShareCAD.org.

 Since IGS files store plain text information they can be opened with a text editor (you may need to change the .igs file extension to .txt).
 However, when viewing the files with a text editor, the contents will appear as text instead of a visual representation of a model, like when viewed with CAD software.
 You can use Microsoft Wordpad, which is bundled with Windows, or Apple TextEdit, which is bundled with macOS, to view the plain text in IGS files.